rust-lang/rust/src/doc/unstable-book/src/language-features/rustc-attrs.md

 # `rustc_attrs`

-This feature has no tracking issue, and is therefore likely internal to the compiler, not being intended for general use.
+This feature has no tracking issue, and is therefore internal to the compiler, not being intended for general use.

 ------------------------